PaolaCastano/ProjectAssignment_CleaningData/abbreviations_info.md

 Body      |     Signal based on the body of an experiment participant, one of two components derived from the time based signals on the phones's accelerometer
 Freq      |     Measurement based on the frequency domain, taken as a Fast Fourier Transform on the time-based signals Gravity   |     Signal based on gravity, the force that attracts a body towards the center of the earth.
 Gravity is the second of the measurements  components derived form the phones's accelerometer
-Acc       |     Accelerometer
+Acc       |     Signal from the Accelerometer
-Gyro      |     Gyroscope
+Gyro      |     Signal from the Gyroscope
 Jerk      |     Jerk signals obtained by deriving in time the body linear acceleration and angular velocity Mag       |     Magnitude of these three-dimensional signals calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)